When will the actual building construction begin?

-All of this has been possible due to the kindess of the Lord and the generosity of His people.
+All of this has been possible due to the kindness of the Lord and the generosity of His people.
 A little over $1.4 million has been contributed to our Building Faith fund since 2016.
 The faithful giving of our people has also enabled us to consistently exceed our ministry budget needs so that certain project costs have been funded through our normal operating account.

-And in addition to all of that, God graciously provided a way for us to sell an unusable 1 acre strip of land along the southern edge of our property to the City of Woodtock for a little over $400,000.
+And in addition to all of that, God graciously provided a way for us to sell an unusable 1 acre strip of land along the southern edge of our property to the City of Woodstock for a little over $400,000.

 What is the status on the construction loan?

 The COVID-19 pandemic clearly injected significant uncertainty into our economy.
-This has had a particularly adverse affect on commercial lending.
+This has had a particularly adverse effect on commercial lending.
 This has been confirmed to us in discussions with our banking partner.
 The timeline below illustrates this in greater detail: